There are ways to serve at LCPC

 Time Commitment: Participation in worship services on the average of once or twice per month.
 Participation can be tailored to the worship services that one normally attends.

 Skills Needed: Some familiarity with sound reinforcement, video cameras, video switching or operating lighting boards is preferred; however, training is available.
 No experience necessary to run the Media-Shout (PowerPoint) media and video.
 Training is available.

 Contact: Julia Wood, email@example.com

 Description: The children’s choirs at LCPC provide a place for kids to learn to sing while also getting involved in their church where they can really feel a part of a ministry in serving the congregation and the Lord.
 The Children's Choirs sing at one worship service a month; present a Christmas Concert; provide music for afternoon Christmas Eve services; and provide all the worship music for Children's Ministry Sunday in May.
 The program is directed by Julia Wood.

-plus monthly Sunday services and seasonal concerts.
+Sing for Monthly Sunday services and seasonal concerts.

 Skills Needed: Desire to sing and make a joyful noise.